Madonna (album): Legacy

 The album's blend of pop, disco, New Wave and R&B is ubiquitous today.
 But at the time, it was a revelation.
 Disco had been metaphorically demolished a few years earlier.
 New Wave was still seen by many as eccentric and weird.
 Madonna, who came up in New York City's club scene, tempered those sounds with her fierce ambition and desire to be a superstar.

 Rolling Stone credited the album for "pointing the direction" for female singers of the time, such as Janet Jackson (left) and Debbie Gibson (right).

 Santiago Fouz-Hernández and Freya Jarman-Ivens, authors of Madonna's Drowned Worlds, wrote that the album features "several key trends that have continued to define [Madonna's] success [...] a strong dance-based idiom, catchy hooks [and] highly polished arrangements".
 They came to the conclusion that the singer introduced a style of "upbeat dance music" that would prove "particularly appealing" to gay audiences.
 Pastes Matt Michell declared: "Without Madonna, the landscape of dance music suffers greatly.
 It’s the best debut album of the 1980s by a woman, and, perhaps, one of the greatest debuts of all time".
 Both Andrew Morton and Martin Charles Strong agreed that the album helped to make Madonna a household name and to establish her base as an artist.
-According to some publications, the singer and album's influence can be seen in the work of other female artists such as Janet Jackson, Debbie Gibson, Britney Spears, Beyoncé, Lady Gaga and Kylie Minogue.
+The influence of the singer and album can be seen in the work of other female artists such as Janet Jackson, Alisha, Debbie Gibson, Britney Spears, Beyoncé, Lady Gaga and Kylie Minogue.
 Marcus Wratten from PinkNews added: "Her music is, and always will be, the blueprint for the best pop records of our generation.
 And it all began with Madonna".

-For Entertainment Weekly, Kyle Anderson wrote: "Madonna’s sound, and of course her look, would be heavily copied for years to come, but [the album] heralded something much bigger: the arrival of the pop diva as a singular force who put personality above all else".
+For Entertainment Weekly, Kyle Anderson wrote: "Madonna’s sound, and of course her look would be heavily copied for years to come, but [the album] heralded something much bigger: the arrival of the pop diva as a singular force who put personality above all else".
 Mark Lore added that, "[Madonna] had a confidence and sexuality that hadn't been captured since Donna Summer.
 It was just what pop music needed".
 Finally, for Rolling Stone, the album's biggest achievement was "introducing the most important female voice in the history of modern music".